qogusdn1017-BHW-SecondAccount/BaeHyeonWooPL/README.md

 Minecraft BaeHyeonWoo Plugin for me.
 Created By BaeHyeonWoo.

 **NOTE : THIS PROJECT IS JUST FOR ME.
 IF YOU WANT TO EDIT THIS PROJECT WITH YOURSELF, CONTACT ME FIRST AND EDIT THIS PROJECT.**

-Edited : This Project is under CC-BY-NC-SA 4.0
+Edited : This Project is under License "GNU General Public License v3.0".
+Feel free to edit this repository.

+If fixed bugs or added some functions, contact me anytime.
+I'll listen.

 **+ THIS IS A LEGACY PLUGIN.**